 The Four-toed Salamander is one of our three small, slender salamanders along with the Eastern Red-backed and Northern Two-lined Salamanders.
 It is our only terrestrial salamander that has four toes on its rear feet.
 Adults range from 3-4 inches long.
-Four-toeds have black flecks on a reddish-brown back and grayish-brown upper sides.
+Four-toed Salamanders have black flecks on a reddish-brown back and grayish-brown upper sides.
 Their belly and lower sides are bright white with black scattered spots.
+The back has grooves on it that can form a chevron pattern.

 Large, healthy adults have a constriction at the base of their tails, which is where their tail can break off if grabbed by a predator.
 It will later grow back.